What is Human Resource Planning?

-Human resources planning is the core of an effective business.
+Human resource planning is the core of an effective business.
 Read any popular business book on running a successful company, like Good to Great, and you will see success comes from having the right people, using them effectively, and treating them right.
 People in your organization take the actions that differentiate the business, create products, serve customers, and influence the business’s profitability.
 Creating plans to utilize, staff, manage, and reinforce your human resources team makes the difference in successful business execution.

 Starting Point: Strategic Roadmap

 The foundation of who you are and what you stand for, once defined, does not change much.
-Likewise, before human resources planning can occur, organizations must first clearly define these qualities and why they exist, and how they will compete in the market.
+Likewise, before human resource planning can occur, organizations must first clearly define these qualities and why they exist, and how they will compete in the market.
 Having this roadmap results in the purpose and objectives that guide human resources.

 Your business vision (the next mountain you plan to climb) and business strategies (how you will get there) change constantly.
 In the words of philosopher Charles Darwin, “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”
 Organizations must constantly adjust their business strategies and priorities to fulfill their purpose and achieve their desired objectives.
 Breaking business strategy into clearly defined objectives, actions, and steps from departments to individuals ensures ownership and accountability.
 Aligning people practices and HR plans with strategic roadmaps will incorporate plans into your cultures and the actions of your employees – ensuring implementation.

 Human Resource Planning / People Planning

 HR Planning considers people practices and human resources functions that support and achieve the organization’s highest priorities, strategy, and objectives.
 Plans must address questions and desired actions in the following key areas: